Princeton University: 19th century

 Francis Patton took the presidency in 1888, and although his election was not met by unanimous enthusiasm, he was well received by undergraduates.
-Patton's administration was marked with great change, for Princeton's enrollment and faculty had doubled.
+Patton's administration was marked by great change, for Princeton's enrollment and faculty had doubled.
 At the same time, the college underwent large expansion and social life was changing in reflection of the rise in eating clubs and burgeoning interest in athletics.
 In 1893, the honor system was established, allowing for unproctored exams.
 In 1896, the college officially became a university, and as a result, it officially changed its name to Princeton University.
 In 1900, the Graduate School was formally established.
 Even with such accomplishments, Patton's administration remained lackluster with its administrative structure and towards its educational standards.
 Due to profile changes in the board of trustees and dissatisfaction with his administration, he was forced to resign in 1902.

 20th century

 Following Patton's resignation, Woodrow Wilson, an alumnus and popular professor, was elected the 13th president of the university.
 Noticing falling academic standards, Wilson orchestrated significant changes to the curriculum, where freshman and sophomores followed a unified curriculum while juniors and seniors concentrated study in one discipline.
 Ambitious seniors were allowed to undertake independent work, which would eventually shape Princeton's emphasis on the practice for the future.
 Wilson further reformed the educational system by introducing the preceptorial system in 1905, a then-unique concept in the United States that augmented the standard lecture method of teaching with a more personal form in which small groups of students, or precepts, could interact with a single instructor, or preceptor, in their field of interest.
 The changes brought about many new faculty and cemented Princeton's academics for the first half of the 20th century.
 Due to the tightening of academic standards, enrollment declined severely until 1907.
 In 1906, the reservoir Lake Carnegie was created by Andrew Carnegie, and the university officially became nonsectarian.
 Before leaving office, Wilson strengthened the science program to focus on "pure" research and broke the Presbyterian lock on the board of trustees.
 However, he did fail in winning support for the permanent location of the Graduate School and the elimination of the eating clubs, which he proposed replacing with quadrangles, a precursor to the residential college system.
 Wilson also continued to keep Princeton closed off from accepting Black students.
-When an aspiring Black student wrote a letter to Wilson, he got his secretary to reply telling him to attend a university where he would be more welcome.
+When an aspiring Black student wrote a letter to Wilson, he had his secretary reply telling him to attend a university where he would be more welcome.